 “Training Services” means education and certification services related to Google products and services for individual or groups of users described as training at g.co/cloudpsoterms.

 13. Regional Terms.
-Customer agrees to the following modifications to the Agreement if Customer orders Services from the applicable Google entity as described below:
+Customer agrees to the following modifications to the Agreement if Customer has a billing address in the locations described below:

 Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, Haití, Honduras, México, Nicaragua, Panamá, Paraguay, Puerto Rico, Perú, República Dominicana, Uruguay or Venezuela

 1. Sections 4.2 and 4.3 are replaced with the following: